Emergency (Adult)

-Our Emergency Department (ED) at Caboolture Hospital is a busy emergency unit in south east Queensland, treating patients from the local community and the Sunshine Coast.
+Our Emergency Department (ED) at Caboolture Hospital is a busy emergency unit in south east Queensland, treating patients from the local community.
 We operate 24 hours a day, providing specialised care to adult patients and children with a serious illness or injury.

 More than 56,000 patients visit the ED a year including over 11,000 paediatric cases.
 Around 11,000 patients are admitted to the hospital from the Emergency Department annually and around 8,000 patients are admitted to the Emergency Short Stay Unit.